quanteda/quanteda/docs/articles/pkgdown/examples/neural-networks.md

 [`tokens_subset()`](https://quanteda.io/reference/tokens_subset.md), we
 have to convert it to a [tokens_xptr](https://quanteda.io/articles/pkgdown/tokens_xptr.md) object.
-This in not only for the quickly accessing the documents but also for preserving the original token IDs ([`tokens_subset()`](https://quanteda.io/reference/tokens_subset.md) reassign tokens IDs when the list based tokens object is provided).
+This is not only for the quickly accessing the documents but also for preserving the original token IDs ([`tokens_subset()`](https://quanteda.io/reference/tokens_subset.md) reassign tokens IDs when the list based tokens object is provided).